The Healing Power of Food

 Hot peppers to the rescue!

-Capsaicin, the plant compound that gives hot peppers their eye-watering zing, dilates blood vessels in the nose, helping to
+Capsaicin, the plant compound that gives hot peppers their eye-watering zing.

 Other great congestion-relievers: 1/4 c. of hot salsa or chili-flavored chutney, or one Tbs. of hot sauce, horseradish or wasabi.